 All economic figures originate from the Statistical Office of Estonia

-- Machinery 33% According to the data of the Bank of Estonia, as of 30.09.2016 Icelandic investors had direct investments in Estonia totalling about 53,3 million EUR.
-As of April 2016, he Estonian Commercial Register contained 26 enterprises with Icelandic involvement.
+According to the data of the Bank of Estonia, as of 31.12.2017 Icelandic investors had direct investments in Estonia totalling about 55.9 million euros (0,2% of all foreign investments made in Estonia).
+As of April 2016, the Estonian Commercial Register contained 26 enterprises with Icelandic involvement.
 Estonia's direct investment position has not been disclosed due to data protection principles.

-During the last four years about 1000 Icelandic tourists per year have stayed overnight in Estonia.
+In 2013-2016, about 1000 Icelandic tourists per year stayed overnight in Estonia, in 2017 by about 1600.
 Statistics on Icelandic tourists visiting Estonia (and staying overnight in accommodation establishments) has showed a small recovery from the drop that occurred as a result of Iceland’s economic difficulties.

 Many of the contacts between the art and cultural circles of Estonia and Iceland have formed on an individual level, the development of relations has also been aided by the representation of the Nordic Council of Ministers in Estonia.
 In addition, Iceland, along with Norway and Liechtenstein, was the third donor country from EEA to support Estonian manor schools and their surroundings through a project called "Manor schools – preservation trough utilization".